Music On Hold (Music On Hold) settings allow you to control the music your callers hear when they are placed on hold.

 If you use Panasonic phones, the desktop phones are the only phones that will support MoH, but you must use the OnSIP Panasonic boot server to utilize MoH.

-The Grandstream GXP3240 and 3275 have the ability to upload an MP3 file via the phone's web interface.
+The Grandstream GXV3240 and GXV3275 only have the ability to upload an MP3 file via the phone's web interface.
 Details on how to do this would be in either the User Manual or reaching out to Grandstream.

-The Grandstream GXP31xx and GXV31xx-series do not have the ability to either upload nor use URL file for MOH.
-MOH is not a feature available with these models.
+The Grandstream GXV31xx-series and DP750/720 and DP710/720 DECT phones do not have the ability to either upload nor use URL file for MOH.
+MOH is not an available feature with these models.

 If you are using Cisco/Linksys phones there is currently a problem with the firmware for the 5xx (firmware version 7.5.2b and 7.6.2) and 9xx (firmware version 6.1.5(a)) SPA phones.
 The phone does not send the music on hold requests through the outbound proxy.
 This has been recognized as a bug by Cisco forum administrators; no known patch exists.
 For more information please follow these Cisco forum threads:

 - Linksys/Cisco SPA: 5XX Phones = Very limited functionality and depend on firmware. **504 & 508G do NOT work.
 Some customers have had success with 525G2 phones.